dcmfx/dcmfx-vscode/README.md

 2. Convert between DICOM files and DICOM JSON files.

+3. Extract pixel data from DICOM and DICOM JSON files.

-3. Rewrite DICOM files to ensure they have correct headers, change their string encoding to UTF-8, and correct errors that may prevent use in other software.
+4. Rewrite DICOM files to ensure they have correct headers, change their string encoding to UTF-8, and correct errors that may prevent use in other software.

 ## Implementation Notes